state-less/leap/README.md

 ![Leap Demo Screen Shot](https://raw.githubusercontent.com/state-less/react-server/master/images/screenshot.jpg)

 Leap is a fullstack PWA (Progressive Web App) framework with components for the backend and frontend.
-It's built upon [Leap Demo Screen Shot][react-server] and [Material UI](http://mui.com).
+It's built on [leap](https://state-less.cloud) and [Material UI](http://mui.com).
-Build blazing fast web applications in minutes by using react components as building blocks for your backend.
+Build blazing fast web applications in minutes using react components as building blocks for your backend.
-Digitalize your buisiness process and build a growing ecosystem of scalable microservices.
+Digitalize your business process and build a growing ecosystem of scalable microservices.

 Check out the demo here [state-less.cloud](https://state-less.cloud)